Colne Valley - a landscape on the edge

 As part of this project, the Trust and the Colne Valley Fisheries Consultative are offering a unique training opportunity to clubs with fisheries within the Colne Valley Regional Park.
 The course will be run as part of the AQA Unit Award Scheme, allowing participants to gain certification in each of the topics covered.
 The aim of the training sessions is to give fishery managers the range of skills needed to start the process of writing or updating a management plan for their fishery site(s).

-The project is funded through a wider £2.5m fund made up of National Heritage Lottery Funding and local funding made available for the ‘Colne Valley – a landscape of the edge’ partnership that brings together wildlife organisations, local authorities, and water companies, led by community charity Groundwork South.
+Both projects are funded through a wider £2.5m fund made up of National Heritage Lottery Funding and local funding made available for the ‘Colne Valley – a landscape of the edge’ partnership that brings together wildlife organisations, local authorities, and water companies, led by community charity Groundwork South.